tmobile/magentaA11y/_checklist-native/expandable.md

 - Programmatic name describes the purpose of the control.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- Placeholder text is NOT the programmatic name

 <!--
 Enter information for iOS Name using UIKIT, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->